sluofoss/streambt/README.md

 - [x] improve tmf signal with using percentile on strength of dd
 - currently tallying win loss ratio of single instrument, change to focus on ranking product of all trades?
 - plot the performance of the strat for not just over all the years, but for each year to check for consistency.
+- support overnight funding cost for leverage i.e. ((1+0.05/365)**30)
+- check for consistency of range for tmf across tickers to see if volume weighted normalizes the range. thus making it suitable for tree models

 ## experimental result
 - naively introducing median filter or dd count filter made the signal worst